Graham Steadman: Coaching career

+Castleford Tigers

 Steadman was made full-time coach of the Castleford Tigers towards the end of 2001 after Stuart Raper left for Wigan.
 Steadman took the club to the top 6 playoffs in 2002 and then the club finished 8th in 2003.
 2004 saw his worst year as coach when the club failed to win any games under Steadman.
 A lot of people blamed the board for not backing him with money to spend.
-Poor recruits such as Sean Rudder, Sean Ryan, Paul Newlove and Ryan Sheridan ended Steadman's reign as the Castleford Tigers boss and he was sacked after losing to Wakefield Trinity in a home league game.